-Thanks to the exceedingly good central government run website to file applications under the Right to Information Act (see end of this post for details), I got the opportunity to look at some useful data on implementation of large nationwide schemes.
+Comment is free, but facts are sacred Thanks to the exceedingly good central government run website to file applications under the Right to Information Act (see end of this post for details), I got the opportunity to look at some useful data on implementation of large nationwide schemes.
 I have been trying to obtain data…… Continue reading Open government (data)

 In continuation of a campaign to free public data (and potentially public data), this opinion piece published in Business Standard on 21 Jan 2014.
 Also see similar advocacy articles on public data across health and natural history.
 More to follow… In 1921, laying the foundation for a leading newspaper’s entry into data journalism, its editor C…… Continue reading Counting system losing count